nightmare224/url-shortner/README.md

   ```
   url-shortener/
     README.md
     .github/                               # The github workflow action.
-Build and push                                                                # The docker image when commit.
+Build and push
+                                           # the docker image when commit.

     url-shortener/                         # Contain the common source that would
                                            # be used in both docker and kubernetes.